Laura-Legat/Practical-Work-AI/README.md

 `conda env create -f environment.yml`

+And activate:

+`conda activate pr_ai`

 ## 3. Run the setup to install location-independent custom code

 Via this command (executed from the root folder):

 `python setup.py install`

+## 4. Create dataset files

+Via this command (executed from the root folder):

+`python preprocess.py -sl 50 -st 1`

+The `-sl` flag is the sequence length, `-st` the stride.
+Feel free to adapt these to your liking.

+## Hyperparameter optimization

+Perform hyperparameter optimization for any number of trials for either of the models with the `optuna_paropt.py` script

+## Training

+Train/finaltrain Ex2Vec by running the `train.py` script.
+Similarly, train GRU4Rec by running the `run.py` script located in the `GRU4Rec_Fork` submodule folder.

 ## Dataset
 The dataset is provided [here](https://zenodo.org/record/8316236).